jamiedavenport/jamiedavenport.dev/content/blog/authentication-with-serverless-auth0-and-golang.md

 To make the process even easier I've created an open-source library that handles parsing and validation of Auth0 bearer tokens: <a href="https://github.com/jamiedavenport/go-auth0-jwt" target="_blank" rel="noopener noreferrer">go-auth0-jwt</a>.

-First, we need to install our dependencies:
+First, we need to install our dependencies using `go get`:
 ```bash
 go get github.com/jamiedavenport/go-auth0-jwt
 ```